lahiruz/JS-Interview/basics/basics_&_variables.md

 * Everything in Javascript is an **Object** (refer objects section for more details).

+* Javascript also called as a multi-paradigm language.
+That means you can do **Functional Programming** as well as **Object Oriented Programming** with JavaScript.
+Javascript supports OOP with [**prototypal inheritance**](https://github.com/lahiruz/JS-Interview/blob/master/basics/prototype.md).

 ## variables & data types

 * You can create variables using **var**, **let** and **const**.